DioxusLabs/blitz/README.md

 - [ ] Add interactivity (hit testing, etc etc)
 -- [ ] scrolling
--- [ ] Druid shell for native text selection (and a whole host of other stuff...)
+-- [ ] Druid shell (glazier) for native text selection (and a whole host of other stuff...)
+--- [ ] I think we can just add nstext directly
 -- [ ] Hooks for context menu
 -- [ ] keyboard input, event bubbling etc